blabla1337/skf-flask/skf/markdown/knowledge_base/mobile/2000-knowledge_base--responsible_disclosure_policy--1_11.md

 ## Mitigation:

-Having a responsible disclosure helps developers to fix appication security issues.
+Having a responsible disclosure program helps developers to fix more appication issues.